vidaud/seta/seta-doc/docs/seta-api/seta_api_v1.md

 The corpus, is a collection of text organized into json files.
 The SeTA API provides with the following functions to manage the corpus.

 ### PUT /corpus
 Put a document into corpus index.
+The format is a JSON file.
 ![Screenshot](../img/put-corpus.png)
 ![Screenshot](../img/put-corpus-result.png)